TristanBrattinga/cssttr/README.md

 very clearly and went in to detail of how 3D in CSS works.

 To define a 3D CSS you're defining a space or a scene in which the 3D takes place.
 To do this the given element should have a perspective applied.
+The intensity of the 3D effect is determined by the value of perspective.
+Consider perspective as the distance between the viewer and the object; the higher the value, the greater the distance, the less intense the visual effect (<i>Perspective · Intro to CSS 3D Transforms</i>, n.d.).
 This can be done in two ways:

 The first method is by using the perspective function